maucejo/elsearticle/docs/manual.typ

 = About

-#package[Elsearticle] is a Typst template that aims to mimic the Elsevier article #LaTeX class, a.k.a. elsearticle.cls, provided by Elsevier to format manuscript properly for submission to their journals.
+#package[Elsearticle] is a Typst template that aims to mimic the Elsevier article #LaTeX class, a.k.a. elsarticle.cls, provided by Elsevier to format manuscript properly for submission to their journals.

 #package[elsearticle] is designed to be as close as possible to the original class, whose specification can be found in the #link("http://assets.ctfassets.net/o78em1y1w4i4/3ro3yQff1q67JHmLi1sAqV/1348e3852f277867230fc4b84a801734/elsdoc-1.pdf")[#text("documentation", fill: eastern)].
 The template is still in development and may not be fully compatible with all Elsevier journals.

 This manual provides an overview of the features of the #package[elsearticle] template and how to use it.

+To mimic the look and feel of the original elsarticle.cls, the following fonts must be used:
+- #link("https://www.ctan.org/pkg/xits", "XITS") and XITS Math for the best compatibility with the original elsarticle.cls;
+- #link("https://github.com/stipub/stixfonts", "STIX Two Text") and STIX Two Math as a reasonable alternative;
+- New Computer Modern and New Computer Modern Math are also defined to avoid compilation errors if the previous fonts are not available.

 #warning-alert()[The template is provided as is by the Typst community and is not affiliated with Elsevier.]